Mark K. Greenwald (aa2678)

 Suite 2A, Room 225

-Dr. Greenwald directs the Substance Abuse Research Division, its Human Pharmacology Laboratory and the outpatient treatment research clinic in the Department of Psychiatry and Behavioral Neurosciences at Wayne State University.
-He previously directed the Ph.D. training program in Translational Neuroscience at the WSU School of Medicine.
-The National Institute on Drug Abuse (NIDA) has continuously funded his research since 1996.
-He has been the principal investigator and a co-investigator on many federally funded grants, and regularly reviews manuscripts for many substance abuse related journals and federal grant applications.
+Dr. Greenwald directs the Substance Addiction Research Division, its Human Pharmacology Laboratory and the outpatient treatment research clinic in the Department of Psychiatry and Behavioral Neurosciences at Wayne State University.
+He previously directed the Ph.D. training program in Translational Neuroscience at the WSU School of Medicine and currently co-directs the National Institute on Drug Abuse (NIDA) T32-funded "TRAIN@wayne" addiction neuroscience program.
+The NIH has continuously funded his research since 1996.
+He has been principal investigator and a co-investigator on many federally funded grants, and regularly reviews manuscripts for many substance abuse related journals and federal grant applications.

 Oberlin College, Oberlin, OH, 1983, B.A.
 (Psychology), Cum laude.1978 - 1983